-Stage One is supporting around 65 full time equivalent jobs over the life of the project.
+Stage One supported around 65 full time equivalent jobs over the life of the project.

-Site investigation works for Stage Two are underway, and roads are expected to be open to traffic by late 2021, weather permitting.
+Construction on Stage Two is underway, and roads are expected to be open to traffic by late 2021, weather permitting.

 The South Australian Government committed $30 million towards delivering Stage Two which includes:

 - Golden Grove Road/The Grove Way/ Yatala Vale Road signalised intersection upgrade with:

 - Second right turn lane from The Grove Way approach;

 - Second through lanes on Golden Grove Road approaches;

 - Protected right turn lane at Highgrove Road junction;

 - Kerb and gutter, drainage, road resurfacing, as well as new and upgraded road lighting;